ros-controls/control.ros.org/index.rst

 PMC Meeting
    Every second Wednesday there is a PMC meeting.
    To join the meeting check the announcement on `ROS Discourse`_.
-   You can joint the meeting through `google groups <https://groups.google.com/forum/#!forum/ros-control-working-group-invites>`_ or directly on Zoom (check the announcement).
+   You can join the meeting through `google groups <https://groups.google.com/forum/#!forum/ros-control-working-group-invites>`_ or directly on Zoom (check the announcement).
    To propose new discussion points, or review notes from previous meetings, check `this document <https://docs.google.com/document/d/1818AoYucI2z82awL_-8sAA5pMCV_g_wXCJiM6SQmhSQ/edit?usp=sharing>`_.

 Projects